Stevenmariin4/challenge/Readme.md

 This project is to allow the uploading of files in CSV, JSON lines, or TXT format, analyze their content, and return the information in JSON format.

+### ENVIRONMENT

+Unique environment that you should modify is DB_HOST set your ip address

 ## Installation

 Clone this project get in folder Challenge